atsepkov/RapydScript/README.md

-		--dd           Drop specified decorators (takes a comma-separated list of decorator names) --di           Drop specified imports (takes a comma-separated list of import names) -l, --lint         Check file for errors and compilation problems
+		--dd           Drop specified decorators (takes a comma-separated list of decorator names) --di           Drop specified imports (takes a comma-separated list of import names) -l, --lint         Check file for errors and compilation problems -sn, --strict_names By default, the compiler autofixes names (e.g. var -> var_ϟ) that are not RS- but JS-keywords
+				If this option is set then these names will cause a compilation error

 You can also use RapydScript as your main system's scripting language (similar to how some prefer to write their system scripts in Python).
 To do so, add the following line to the top of your script files: